bsaitkulov/CatAssignment/README.md

 ## Running Tests

-To run the tests and generate the Serenity report, use the following command:
+To run the tests and generate the Cucumber report, use the following command:

     mvn clean verify

-The tests will be executed in parallel and the Serenity HTML report will be generated in the `target/site/serenity` directory.
+The tests will be executed and the Cucumber HTML report will be generated in the `target/CucumberReport/cucumber-html-reports` directory.

-## Additional Commands
-- To generate only the Serenity report, use:

-    mvn serenity:aggregate

-- To run tests without generating Serenity report, use:

-    mvn clean test

 ## Writing new Tests
-To write new tests for AQA Assignment V2 using Cucumber, follow these guidelines:
+To write new tests for CatAPI Assignment  using Cucumber, follow these guidelines:

 1. Navigate to `src/test/resources`
 2. Create a new directory for features files.